Roll Tide: Giants' Collins and Packers' Clinton-Dix shine

 Two of the game’s top young safeties have known each other since college.
 Collins followed Clinton-Dix to Alabama, then to the NFL.

-They will get together again this weekend when Clinton-Dix and the Green Bay Packers host Collins and the New York Giants in an NFC wild-card game .
+They will get together again this Sunday when Clinton-Dix and the Green Bay Packers host Collins and the New York Giants in an NFC wild-card game , a day before Alabama plays for another national title .

 “I hope he goes out and has a tremendous game, and also takes an ‘L,'” Clinton-Dix said in a friendly voice.